sourceplusplus/protocol-jvm/README.md

 ## What is this?

-This project holds common communication models for [Source++](https://github.com/sourceplusplus/sourceplusplus), the open-source live coding platform.
+This project holds common communication models for [Source++](https://github.com/sourceplusplus/sourceplusplus), the continuous feedback platform for developers.

 ## Bugs & Features